-Modern statistical packages implement the heat map display as part of a clustering package (e.g., JMP, SYSTAT), or they make it easy to plot a heat map using any seriation algorithm (e.g., R, Stata).
-Doing so makes all the options available for clustering or other analytics renderable in a heat map.
-This flexible architecture underscores the fact that a heat map is a visual reflection of a statistical model, not an arbitrary ordering of row and column cluster trees.
+Modern statistical packages implement the heat map display as part of a clustering package (e.g., JMP and SYSTAT) or they make it easy to plot a heat map using any seriation algorithm (e.g., R and Stata).
+By doing so, all the options available for clustering or other analytics are renderable in a heat map.
+This flexible architecture underscores the fact that a heat map is a visual reflection of a statistical model.
+It is not an arbitrary ordering of row and column cluster trees.

-In general, a matrix heat map can be considered a display whose rows and columns have been permuted through an algorithm.
+In general, a matrix heat map can be considered to be a display whose rows and columns have been permuted through an algorithm.
 Many of the recent references cited in this article mention an explicit objective function for evaluating the resulting permutation.
 A popular seriation loss function is the sum of distances between adjacent rows and columns.
-We can minimize this function directly on a given data set or use it to evaluate the goodness of a particular heuristic seriation.
+We can minimize this function directly on a given dataset or use it to evaluate the goodness of a particular heuristic seriation.